VijayaAmodkar/WEB-JS_2/README.md

 ## License

-This project is licensed under the [MIT License](license).
-Feel free to use, modify, and distribute the code as per the terms of the license.
+This repository is licensed under the [MIT License](LICENSE).
+Feel free to use the code for educational or personal purposes as per the terms of the license.